eliassun/net4clouds/README.md

 More:
-install_apache.sh is a shell script to install apache2 after a EC2 is launched. install_softwares.sh is a python script to install apache2 and other softwares after a EC2 is launched.
+install_apache.sh is a shell script to install apache2 after a EC2 is launched. install_softwares.sh is a python script to install apache2 and other softwares automatically after a EC2 is launched.

 Network components are created in AWS: